Home > Scratch Cooking > 35 ways to save money with scratch cooking

 25. Sauces from scratch

-Dressing, pesto, sauces, syrups, and dips easily eat into the food budget.
+Dressings, pesto, sauces, syrups, and dips easily eat into the food budget.
 Make these condiments from scratch and save.
-My lemon cordial recipe is a good example.
+My lemon cordial, arugula pesto, and smoked tuna dip are good examples.

 26. Talk to Gran